LaunchCodeEducation/data-analysis-curriculum/content/eda-with-pandas/reading/series-with-pandas/_index.md

 {{% /notice %}}

 {{% notice green Question "rocket" %}}
-What type of data is a pandas Series capable of holidng?
+What type of data is a pandas Series capable of holding?

 <!-- Solution: Any type -->
 {{% /notice %}}